 Hyperventilation and Anxiety

-Hyperventilation is an extremely common problem with anxiety, and one that is widely undiagnosed.
+Hyperventilation is an extremely common problem with anxiety.
 Hyperventilation occurs from:

 - Breathing too quickly.

-- Naturally breathing breaths that are too shallow.
+- Taking breaths that are too shallow or too rapid.

 - Breathing in too much oxygen because you feel you can't get a deep breath.

-It's the cause of a host of potential anxiety symptoms, including numbness, and unfortunately far too many people overlook their hyperventilation as a cause of their anxiety symptoms.
+It's the cause of a host of potential anxiety symptoms, including numbness, and unfortunately far too many people overlook the significant role that hyperventilation plays in maintaining their anxiety symptoms.

 Emotional Numbness and Anxiety

-Becoming physically numb can be incredibly frightening, but becoming emotionally numb can also be very serious.
+Becoming physically numb can be incredibly frightening, but becoming emotionally numb can also be very distressing.
 Emotional numbness is essentially a lack of emotion, or a feeling of being distanced and detached from what’s happening in your life.
 It's a common experience amongst those with depression, but it occurs also in those with bouts of severe stress, anxiety or post-traumatic stress disorder.

-Experiencing that much stress can take a toll on your mental health in ways that are hard for others to imagine.
-Often those that experience anxiety attacks often, of profound stress for a long period of time, are left feeling very drained; and that feeling of being drained can resemble emotional numbness at times.
+Experiencing too much stress can take a toll on your mental health in ways that are hard for many to imagine.
+Often, those that experience anxiety attacks frequently, or profound stress for a long period of time, are left feeling very drained; and that feeling of being drained can resemble emotional numbness at times.
 If you’re experiencing emotional numbness, it’s important to seek treatment, as this detachment can have a real negative impact on your quality of life.

 Numbness Causing Anxiety

 Also, it should be mentioned that numbness in general can increase anxiety, because often the reaction that you have to your numbness is fear that the numbness is something much more serious.
-This is especially true of those that suffer from anxiety attacks, where some anxiety triggers numbness which triggers more anxiety, which ends up causing a panic attack, which can be very distressing in and of itself.
+This is especially true of those that suffer from anxiety attacks, where some anxiety triggers numbness which triggers more anxiety.
+Often, this cycle ends up causing a panic attack, which can be very distressing in and of itself.

-- Run - Exercise and running are profoundly effective tools for dealing with anxiety and stress.
+- Run - Exercise and running are effective tools for coping with anxiety and stress.
 Like laughter, running decreases cortisol and increases endorphins, thus decreasing overall anxiety levels.
 Go out for a jog, and see if that helps stimulate a reduction in your stress hormones.